tungstennn/ETL-Pipeline-for-Trading-Insights-Application/README.md

 # Minimal Viable Product (MVP) Requirements

 ## Overview
-The goal of this MVP is to create an end-to-end data pipeline that extracts financial data from the Twelve Data API, processes it, and provides real-time visualization using Streamlit.
-The transformed data will be stored in a PostgreSQL database (Pagila schema) for future scalability and analysis.
+The goal is to pull in data from the Twelve Data API to obtain some stocks and crypto data.
+I then transform them locally so and combine them to obtain a single source of truth (SSOT).
+I then load this into postgres pagila db, the code the update the db runs periodically (hourly).
+Finally I pull the data out and make some visualisations using streamlit.

 ---